 Get Instant Florida Medicare Help

-Turning 65 Medicare in Florida?
+Turning 65 Dates for Florida Medicare

 There are several important dates.
 The earliest you can apply is 3 months before your birth month.
 For instance, if your birthday is July 15th, you can sign up for Medicare on March 1st.
 You have a special enrollment period that lasts 3 calendar months before your birth month, and 3 calendar months after your birth month.
 If you sign up in the 3 months after you turn 65, you'll experience delays in coverage, but will not be responsible for penalties.